AWS-South-Wales-User-Group/qldb-bicycle-licence/README.md

 ## Load testing

-A `Serverless Artillery` setup has been configured to allow load testing to be carried out, or an initial data load.
+A `Serverless Artillery` setup has been configured to allow an initial data load to be carried out.

 ```bash
 cd loadtesting
 npm run slsart -- deploy --stage dev
 npm run slsart -- invoke --stage dev
 ```

+For more information about the load testing setup, see the individual [readme](/loadtest) file.